QFinUWA/algo-backtester/README.md

         return
 ```

-We can also add parameters to the indicator and algorithm itself, but we'll see that later.
+We can also add parameters to the indicator and strategy itself, but we'll see that later.

 ## Backtester

 The ``Backtester`` class runs backtests given the inputs:
-- An algorithm to test
+- An strategy to test
 - Data to test it on
-- Hyperparameters for the algorithm including
+- Hyperparameters for the strategy including
-  - Algorithm Hyperparameters
+  - Strategy Hyperparameters
   - Indicator Hyperparameters
 - Starting Balance and Fee
 - Evaluation time